 So, turn off your phone, stash it out of reach so you aren’t tempted, block out all those distractions on the internet (I’m a Cold Turkey addict – give it a try if you are prone to straying onto Twitter et al), and get started!

 Do you have any tried and true tricks you use to break free from the tyranny of the blank page?
-Share them in the comments below.
+I'd love for you to share them with me!

 And if you need me – I'll be taking my prefrontal cortex out for a walk.